 \paragraph{Exponential-Size Domains}

 Adding noise to all entries of $\hist$ results in a running time proportional to $d$, which can be exponential in the input size.
 For example, consider the task of identifying popular URLs of up to 20 characters in length,\footnote{Valid URL characters include digits ($0$--$9$), letters (A--Z, a--z), and a few special characters ("-", ".", "\_", "\texttildelow").} as discussed in \citet{FPE16}.
 This setting corresponds to a domain size of at least $d \ge 10^{36}$.
 To avoid adding noise to all entries, a natural idea is to publish a sparse histogram $\noisyhist$ to approximate the original histogram $\hist$, since the latter is also sparse: it has at most $n$ nonzero entries.
-Some early works along this line, either satisfy only approximate differential privacy \citep{KorolovaKMN09, BunNS19} —in contrast to the pure differential privacy guaranteed by the Laplace mechanism \footnote{the distinction between pure and approximate differential privacy will be formally explained in \cref{sec:problem-description}} — or require sampling from complicated distributions \citep{CormodePST12}, for which it remains open whether one can sample efficiently while avoiding timing attacks \citep{BalcerV19}.
+Some early works along this line, either satisfy only approximate differential privacy \citep{KorolovaKMN09, BunNS19}---in contrast to the pure differential privacy guaranteed by the Laplace mechanism \footnote{The distinction between pure and approximate differential privacy will be formally explained in \cref{sec:problem-description}}---or require sampling from complicated binomial distributions \citep{CormodePST12}, for which it remains open whether one can sample efficiently while avoiding timing attacks \citep{BalcerV19}.

 \begin{quote} \textit{\underline{Research Problem}: Design an efficient algorithm for publishing a pure differentially private histogram that avoids both floating-point and timing attacks.} \end{quote}